 What are the requirements of this visa?

-- To be able to get the Pacific Access Category Resident Visa, must enroll in a ballot registration.
+- To be able to get the Pacific Access Category Resident Visa, one must enrol in a ballot registration.
 So you must first complete the ‘Pacific Access Category Registration’ form.
 To complete this form, you need the following documents:

 - Copy of birth certificate

-- If you want to bring your family members to New Zealand under this visa, you must also register them in the ballot and provide a copy of their birth certificates.
+- If you want to bring your family members to New Zealand under this visa, you must also register them on the ballot and provide a copy of their birth certificates.

 - No need to send the original birth certificates.